tylerdotrar/GodPotatoNet/README.md

 # GodPotatoNet

 > [!IMPORTANT]
-> This project is now DEPRECRATED, and has been succeeded by my [SigmaPotato](https://github.com/tylerdotrar/SigmaPotato) project.
+> This project is officially DEPRECATED, and has been succeeded by my [SigmaPotato](https://github.com/tylerdotrar/SigmaPotato) project.
+> Please refer to that project for any updates and improvements.
 ---

 This fork of [GodPotato](https://github.com/BeichenDream/GodPotato) aims to expand upon the usability of BeichenDream's hard work.